About Us

 Lesley

-My name is Lesley Collins and I very much enjoy been a volunteer at the Phoenix Centre.
+My name is Lesley Collins and I very much enjoy been a volunteer at the Kerry Women's Centre.

 My main roles are attending the office to take phone calls and welcome women who drop in with problems of all kinds, or just for a coffee and a chat.